 |7:30 am||Interlaken Ost (Departure)|

-In the afternoon, we try to witness the spectacular sunset over Lake Thun from the summit of Mount Niesen.
-From Lauterbrunnen, we go back to Interlaken and then proceed to Mulenen to get to the peak of Mount Niesen.
+In the afternoon, brace yourself for a spectacular sunset over Lake Thun from the summit of Mount Niesen.
+It’s a sight you won’t want to miss!
+From Lauterbrunnen, you’ll head back to Interlaken and then proceed to Mulenen to reach the peak of Mount Niesen.

 |7:30 am||Interlaken Ost|